ubclaunchpad/Internado/.github/pull_request_template.md

 ## Testing instructions

-## Relevant screenshots or wiki links
+## Relevant screenshots or documentation links

 ## Checklist
 - [ ] My code follows the style guidelines of this project